pebreo/pebreo.github.io/endgame/addendum.md

 For recent human history, monogamy has been the dominant relationship model, ingrained in social structures and expectations.
 Polyamory/open relationships/ethical non-monogamy, especially those involving more than two individuals, challenge this deeply rooted concept, pushing the boundaries of what a "normal" relationship can look like.

 While not for everyone, the ability to build genuine connections and navigate such complex dynamics with honesty and respect can be considered a revolutionary approach to love and intimacy.

+## Goodbye for now
+These are just a few examples that highlight the extraordinary nature of these inventions and insights.
+They have fundamentally changed our lives, expanded our possibilities, and continue to shape the world we live in.